pranavs741/CS134-Final-Project/README.md

-# CS134 Final Project — Ghost Hoops
+# CS134 Final Project — Phantom Coliseum

 A third-person basketball mini-game made in Unity: shoot hoops to reach the win score while a ghost chases you.
 Hit the ghost with the ball to stun it and create space.